streamlit/docs/content/develop/tutorials/databases/snowflake.md

 1. In the left navigation, click "**Projects**," then click "**Worksheets**."
 1. To create a new worksheet, in the upper-right corner, click the plus icon (<i style={{ verticalAlign: "-.25em" }} className={{ class: "material-icons-sharp" }}>add</i>).

-   You can use a worksheet to quickly and conveniently execute SQL commands.
+   You can use a worksheet to quickly and conveniently execute SQL statements.
 This is a great way to learn about and experiment with SQL in a trial account.

-1. Optional: To rename your worksheet, in the upper-left, hover over the tab with your worksheet name and click the overflow menu icon (<i style={{ verticalAlign: "-.25em" }} className={{ class: "material-icons-sharp" }}>more_vert</i>).
+1. Optional: To rename your worksheet, in the upper-left corner, hover over the tab with your worksheet name, and click the overflow menu icon (<i style={{ verticalAlign: "-.25em" }} className={{ class: "material-icons-sharp" }}>more_vert</i>).
 Select "**Rename**", enter a new worksheet name (e.g. "Scratchwork"), and press "**Enter**".
-1. To create a new database with a table, in your new worksheet, type the following SQL commands, and execute them.
+1. To create a new database with a table, in your worksheet's SQL editor, type the following SQL statements, and execute them.

    ```sql
    CREATE DATABASE PETS;